Prabhakar1437/Registration_form/README.md

-registration_form using HTML CSS JavaScript
+registration_form using HTML CSS JavaScript were a user can sign up and signin